bloominstituteoftechnology/node-api1-project/README.md

 You can find them inside `api/users/model.js`.
 All of these functions return Promises.

 - `find` Resolves to the list of users (or empty array).
+COMPLETE
 - `findById` Takes an `id` and resolves to the user with that id (or null if the id does not exist).
+COMPLETE
 - `insert` Takes a new user `{ name, bio }` and resolves to the the newly created user `{ id, name, bio }`.
+COMPLETE
 - `update` Takes an `id` and an existing user `{ name, bio }` and resolves the updated user `{ id, name, bio}` (or null if the id does not exist).
 - `remove` Takes an `id`  and resolves to the deleted user `{ id, name, bio }`.

 #### Endpoint Specifications

-When the client makes a `POST` request to `/api/users`:
+When the client makes a `POST` request to `/api/users`: COMPLETE

 - If the request body is missing the `name` or `bio` property:

   - respond with HTTP status code `400` (Bad Request).
   - return the following JSON response: `{ message: "Please provide name and bio for the user" }`.
+COMPETE

 - If the information about the _user_ is valid:

   - save the new _user_ the the database.
   - respond with HTTP status code `201` (Created).
   - return the newly created _user document_ including its id.
+COMPLETE

 - If there's an error while saving the _user_:
   - respond with HTTP status code `500` (Server Error).
   - return the following JSON object: `{ message: "There was an error while saving the user to the database" }`.
+COMPLETE

 When the client makes a `GET` request to `/api/users`:

 - If there's an error in retrieving the _users_ from the database:
   - respond with HTTP status code `500`.
   - return the following JSON object: `{ message: "The users information could not be retrieved" }`.
+COMPLETE

 When the client makes a `GET` request to `/api/users/:id`:

 - If the _user_ with the specified `id` is not found:

   - respond with HTTP status code `404` (Not Found).
   - return the following JSON object: `{ message: "The user with the specified ID does not exist" }`.
+COMPLETE

 - If there's an error in retrieving the _user_ from the database:
   - respond with HTTP status code `500`.
   - return the following JSON object: `{ message: "The user information could not be retrieved" }`.
+COMPLETE

 When the client makes a `DELETE` request to `/api/users/:id`:

 - If the _user_ with the specified `id` is not found:

   - respond with HTTP status code `404` (Not Found).
   - return the following JSON object: `{ message: "The user with the specified ID does not exist" }`.
+COMPLETE

 - If there's an error in removing the _user_ from the database:
   - respond with HTTP status code `500`.
   - return the following JSON object: `{ message: "The user could not be removed" }`.
+COMPLETE

 When the client makes a `PUT` request to `/api/users/:id`:

 - If the _user_ with the specified `id` is not found:

   - respond with HTTP status code `404` (Not Found).
   - return the following JSON object: `{ message: "The user with the specified ID does not exist" }`.
+COMPLETE

 - If the request body is missing the `name` or `bio` property:

   - respond with HTTP status code `400` (Bad Request).
   - return the following JSON response: `{ message: "Please provide name and bio for the user" }`.
+COMPLETE

 - If there's an error when updating the _user_:

   - respond with HTTP status code `500`.
   - return the following JSON object: `{ message: "The user information could not be modified" }`.
+COMPLETE

 - If the user is found and the new information is valid:

   - update the user document in the database using the new information sent in the `request body`.
   - respond with HTTP status code `200` (OK).
   - return the newly updated _user document_.
+COMPLETE

 #### Notes